-We begin our analysis with a notation that our review of the hearing has been impeded by the fact that the record before this Court does not contain the video recording of the hearing, despite the fact both the parents and the Cabinet cite to the hearing throughout their briefs.4 "It is the Appellant's duty to ensure that the record on appeal is sufficient to enable the court to pass on the alleged errors."
+We begin our analysis with a notation that our review of the hearing has been impeded by the fact that the record before this Court does not contain the video recording of the hearing, despite the fact both the parents and the Cabinet cite to the hearing throughout their briefs.
+"It is the Appellant's duty to ensure that the record on appeal is sufficient to enable the court to pass on the alleged errors."
 Smith v.
 Smith, 450 S.W.3d 729, 731 (Ky.
 App.
 2014) (internal quotation marks and citation omitted).
-Despite this Court's order directing the parents to "file a designation of evidence on or before 10 days from the date of entry of this order," the parents failed to do so.
-Consequently, although the termination hearing the appellant-in this case Denver-bore responsibility for ensuring the appellate court received a complete record.
+Despite this Court's order directing the parents to "file a designation of evidence on or before 10 days from the date of entry of this the appellant-in this case Denver-bore responsibility for ensuring the appellate court received a complete record.
 Steel Techs., Inc. v.
 Congleton, 234 S.W.3d 920, 926 (Ky.
 2007), abrogated by Osborne v.
 Keeney, 399 S.W.3d 1 (Ky.
 2012).
 He failed to carry his burden by not designating the November 9 hearing to be certified as part of the appellate record.
 Both Denver and Crystal cited the hearing throughout their briefs indicating they both had access to it and believed it was relevant to their positions.